rahmanda/rahmanda.github.io/contents/blog/en/2016-12-31-closure-in-javascript.md

 > _Closures are functions that refer to independent (free) variables (variables that are used locally, but defined in an enclosing scope).
 In other words, these functions 'remember' the environment in which they were created._ - [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/JavaScript/Closures)

 ## Private Method in Javascript
-We already know that javascript has no OOP concept.
+We already know that Javascript has no OOP concept.
 But we can still emulate a private method by utilize closure.
 Look at example below:

 ``` js
 function Giraffe() {